Here we have a list of 20 super facts about sheep!

 Find out the most interesting facts about sheep, which include Dolly – the cloned sheep, homosexual sheep, and what sheep milk is actually used for!

 There are over 1 billion sheep in the world!

 Adult males are called Rams, whilst adult females are called Ewes.
 Baby sheep are called Lambs.

 If a Ram has been castrated, it is often called a Wether.

-A group of sheep are known as a flock, herd or mob.
+A group of sheep is known as a flock, herd, or mob.

 In 1996, a sheep called “Dolly” was the first mammal ever to be cloned from a somatic cell.

 The eyes of a sheep are placed on its head in such a way that they have a field of vision of around 300 degrees.
 This allows the sheep to see behind themselves – without having to turn their head!